 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

 Hypoglycemia unawareness means that you have little or no warning signs when your blood sugar is low.
-As a result, your blood sugar may drop to a very low level (less than 50 mg/dl) without symptoms.
-This may occur in people who:
+As a result, your blood sugar may drop low without symptoms.
+This may happen in people who:

 have had diabetes for many years.